namanchand/RockPaperScissors-JS/README.md

 # RockPaperScissors-JS

-To play invoke playGame(no. of rounds) function in console.
+To play type playGame(no. of rounds) function in console of your broswer.